-Do bring your inhaled medicine with you.
+Do bring your inhaled medicines with you.
 If you have sleep apnea, bring your CPAP mask and machine with you.

 If you are diabetic, please bring your glucose meter, test strips, and a source of fast-acting glucose with you (such as glucose tablets or glucose gel).

-Check in at the front desk at the time your test is scheduled.
+Check in at the front desk for your scheduled appointment.

 When you arrive the nurse will explain what will be done before, during and after the EGD.
 If you have any questions, please ask.
-The nurse will start an IV.
-The IV will be used to give medicine to make you sleepy and relaxed.
+The nurse will start an IV to give medicines to make you sleepy and relaxed.
 You will be monitored closely during the test.
-You will lie down during the EGD.
-A mouthpiece will help you keep your mouth open.
-Once the EGD is done you will rest.
-You will be sleepy in the beginning.
+Once the EGD is done, you will rest.
 Your doctor will determine when you are able to go home.

-Plan on being at National Jewish Health for 3 to 4 hours, although sometimes people stay longer.
+Plan on being at National Jewish Health for about 3 hours, although sometimes people stay longer.
 Remember to have someone pick you up after your EGD and stay with you during the night.

-This information has been approved by Philip D. Hanna, MD (September 2011).
+This information has been approved by Jeffrey King, MD (January 2015).